lizbur10/js-basics-strings-code-along/README.md

 Our code is currently failing all of the tests, but we expected that because we haven't done anything yet.
 Let's get to work!

-Right off the bat, let's [open the browser's JavaScript console][open JS console] so that we can play around with our code as we modify `index.js`:
+Right off the bat, let's open the browser's JavaScript console so that we can play around with our code as we modify `index.js`:

 ![JavaScript console open](https://curriculum-content.s3.amazonaws.com/web-development/js/basics/strings-code-along/javascript_console_open.png)